Bioconductor/EuroBioc2017/README.md

 Library](http://moore.libraries.cam.ac.uk/location-maps), Centre for
 Mathematical Sciences, at the University of Cambridge, UK.

-The meeting is aimed at biologists, bioinformaticians, programmers, software engineers who use or contribute to the Bioconductor project, or are interested in using Bioconductor.
+The meeting is aimed at biologists, bioinformaticians, programmers and software engineers who use or contribute to the Bioconductor project, or are interested in using Bioconductor.
 The goals are to:

 * foster the exchange of technical expertise
 * keep contributors up to speed with the latest developments
 * coordinate any related efforts.

-It will be a 3 days event.
+This meeting will be a 3-day event.
 The main conference will be on Tuesday 5 and Wednesday 6 December 2017.
 The conference will feature invited talks as well as contributed flashlight sessions.
 We will also have special interest group (SIG) sessions on Monday 4th December, in the